rebelsky/sams-assorted-musings-reflections/international-cs-majors.md

 Those students also bring a variety of perspectives and help me learn to think differently.
-Many are also committed to helping build the next generation of computer scientists, and helping expose students traditionally underrepresented in the discipline to the wonder that is CS.
+Many are also committed to helping build the next generation of computer scientists, and helping expose students underrepresented in the discipline to the wonder that is CS.

 Still, there's something special to know that I am helping students from around the world learn CS.
 And I think that our domestic students